Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 ---Dragons eat, sleep, and breathe.

+### Earth Subtype
-**Earth Subtype:** This subtype usually is used for elementals and outsiders with a connection to the Elemental Plane of Earth.
+This subtype usually is used for elementals and outsiders with a connection to the Elemental Plane of Earth.
 Earth creatures usually have burrow speeds, and most earth creatures can burrow through solid rock.

+### Elemental Type
-**Elemental Type:** An elemental is a being composed of one of the four classical elements: air, earth, fire, or water.
+An elemental is a being composed of one of the four classical elements: air, earth, fire, or water.

 *Features:* An elemental has the following features.